Culinary Class Wars

-Culinary Class Wars is a South Korean cooking competition in the dramatic style of Physical: 100.
-The first season was released on Netflix in 2024 and featured one hundred elite chefs divided into two classes: white spoons (veterans) and black spoons (newcomers), competing for the prize of million.
-In September 2025, Netflix announced the second season would debut in December 2025.
+Culinary Class Wars is a South Korean cooking reality competition following a similar elimination-based format to Physical: 100.
+The first season was released on Netflix in 2024 and featured one hundred chefs divided into two classes: white spoons (veterans) and black spoons (unknown challengers), competing for the prize of million.
+The first three episodes of season two aired on December 16, 2025, with the last episode of the season released on January 13, 2026.
+In January 2026, Netflix announced the series was renewed for a team-based third season.

 Judges

 The two judges were veteran restaurateur and celebrity chef, Paik Jong-won, and the only Michelin three-star chef in Korea, Anh Sung-jae.
-They became full from tasting so much food during the contest but Paik still ate his packed lunch too.
+Despite tasting large quantities of food throughout the competition, Paik continued to eat his packed lunch between rounds.

 Care was taken to ensure impartial judging.
-In the first black versus white round, the judges were blind-folded so that they would not be influenced by the status of the contestants.
+In the first black versus white round, the judges were blindfolded so that they would not be influenced by the status of the contestants.
 All the food was discarded after judging so that the crew and contestants could not taste it and then challenge or influence the judges' decisions.

 Contestants

-The contestants were divided at the outset into 20 experienced chefs who were classed as White Spoons and competed under their real names, while the remaining 80 contestants were comparative newcomers who were classed as Black Spoons and competed under aliases.
+The contestants were divided at the outset into 20 experienced chefs who were classed as White Spoons and competed under their real names, while the remaining 80 contestants were relatively unknown chefs who were classed as Black Spoons and competed under aliases.

-The White Spoons were: Ahn You-seong, Bang Ki-su, Cho Eun-ju, Choi Hyun-seok, Choi Ji-hyung, Choi Kang-rok, Edward Lee, Fabrizio Ferrari, Hwang Jin-seon, Jang Ho-joon, Jung Ji-sun, Joseph Lidgerwood, Kim Do-yun, Kim Seung-min, Lee Young-suk, Lu Chinglai, Nam Jeong-seok, Oh Se-deuk, Park Joon-woo, and Seonkyoung Longest.
+The White Spoons of season 1 were: Ahn You-seong, Bang Ki-su, Cho Eun-ju, Choi Hyun-seok, Choi Ji-hyung, Choi Kang-rok, Edward Lee, Fabrizio Ferrari, Hwang Jin-seon, Jang Ho-joon, Jung Ji-sun, Joseph Lidgerwood, Kim Do-yoon, Kim Seung-min, Lee Young-suk, Lu Chinglai, Nam Jeong-seok, Oh Se-deuk, Park Joon-woo, and Seonkyoung Longest.

-On November 18, 2025, Chefs Lee Joon, Son Jong-won and Hou Deok-juk, and Venerable Sun-jae are announced as White Spoons for the second season.
+The White Spoons of season 2 were: Lee Jun, Cheon Sang-hyun, Venerable Sunjae, Son Jong-won, Kim Sung-woon, Kim Hee-eun, Kim Geon, Hu Deok-juk, Park Hyo-nam, Jennie Walldén, Shim Sung-chul, Jung Ho-young, Sam Kim, Raymon Kim, Song Hoon, Lee Geum-hee, Im Seong-geun, and Choi Yu-gang.
+The Hidden White Spoons were Choi Kang-rok and Kim Do-yun.

-Format and results
+Season 1

 Its format was a cookery contest with different challenges in each round and elimination of contestants until only one remained.